cloudberrydb/cloudberrydb-site/docs-contributing-guide.md

 3. Make your changes in the GitHub editor.
 4. Scroll down to the **Propose changes** section.
 Enter a short description of your changes in the first field, and a more detailed description in the second field.
 5. Click **Propose changes** to create a pull request.
+6. Sign the Contributor License Agreement as CLAassistent prompts.

 ### For more complex updates or new content